• Skip to primary navigation

 German Red Cabbage ingredients: red cabbage, onions, apples, bacon, brown sugar, cider vinegar, oil, and spices.

-★ Red cabbage: To slice the red cabbage, first discard the tough outer leaves, and then cut the head in half through the core.
-Remove the core and then cut it into quarters, and then thinly slice the cabbage using a large, sharp knife or a mandolin.
+• Red cabbage: To slice the red cabbage, first discard the tough outer leaves, and then cut the head in half through the core.
+Remove the core.
+Cut the cabbage into quarters, and then thinly slice using a large, sharp knife or a mandolin.

-Substitutions: You can use green cabbage; however, you will sacrifice the beautiful purple hues of traditional German rotkohl (literally, "red cabbage").
+• You can use green cabbage; however, you will sacrifice the beautiful purple hues of traditional German Rotkohl (literally, "red cabbage").

 How to Make German Red Cabbage with Apples & Bacon